huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Spotlight Effect.md

 # The “No One Cares” Mindset

-* _No one cares_ if I write blog posts that are a bit rambly because I haven't had much experience of writing.
+* _No one cares_ if I write blog posts that are a bit rambly because I haven’t had much experience of writing.
-* _No one cares_ if my belt doesn't match my shoes when I attend this party.
+* _No one cares_ if my belt doesn’t match my shoes when I attend this party.
 * _No one cares_ about the driver of Lamborghini, but they want to be the driver of Lamborghini.

 ## Nobody cares.

-When you're winning, when everything is going well, when you're crushing it, nobody cares.
-When you're losing, when everything is falling flat, when you're down and out, nobody cares.
+When you’re winning, when everything is going well, when you’re crushing it, nobody cares.
+When you’re losing, when everything is falling flat, when you’re down and out, nobody cares.

 ---